 - (3) For civilian show sites, the air show organizer is required to pay for all smoke oil. - (4) For both military/civilian show sites, consider building a clause that will allow you to return any unopened barrels of oil to the vendor into your smoke oil contract. - b.
-Smoke Oil Quantities the Thunderbirds will require the following amounts of smoke oil (contingent upon our schedule at your location): - (1) 4 drums for the arrival survey - (2) 4 drums for Friday AM 4-ship practice - (3) 5 drums for Friday PM 6-ship practice - (4) 5 drums per demonstration flight (2 total) - (5) 1 drum per media flight - (6) A standard weekend consisting of the arrival, 2 practices, 2 demonstrations, and 1 hometown hero flight will require 24 drums of smoke oil - (7) For a 3-day show consisting of the arrival, 2 practices, 3 demonstrations, and 1 hometown hero flight we require 30 drums of smoke oil - (8) A standard weekend consisting of the arrival, 2 Thurs practices, 2 Fri practices, 2 demonstrations, and 1 hometown hero flight we will require 32 drums of smoke oil
+Smoke Oil Quantities the Thunderbirds will require the following amounts of smoke oil (contingent upon our schedule at your location): - (1) 4 drums for the arrival survey - (2) 4 drums for Friday AM 4-ship practice - (3) 5 drums for Friday PM 6-ship practice - (4) 5 drums per demonstration flight (2 total) - (5) 1 drum per media flight - (6) A standard weekend consisting of the arrival, 2 practices, 2 demonstrations, and 1 hometown hero flight will require 24 drums of smoke oil - (7) For a 3-day show consisting of the arrival, 2 practices, 3 demonstrations, and 1 hometown hero flight we require 30 drums of smoke oil - (8) A non-standard weekend consisting an additional practice day requested by the team will require an additional 8 drums of smoke oil reimbursed by the Thunderbirds.